 In March 2020, 45 London NHS Chief Executive Officer’s signed an memorandum of understanding (MOU) that allowed staff to be redeployed rapidly across sites during the Level 4 emergency incident.
-They included all London CCG/CSUs, NHS England and NHS Improvement (NHSEI) London Region, Health Education England London Region, the London Ambulance Service, Higher Education Institutes, and NHS Blood and Transport.
+They included all London ICSs, NHS England – London Region, Health Education England London Region, the London Ambulance Service, Higher Education Institutes, and NHS Blood and Transport.
 The agreement has been so successful in facilitating agile working that it has been extended and strengthened to support recovery.

 With the first Nightingale Hospital set to open and London intensive care units (ICUs) filling up with first wave COVID-19 patients, it was clear a mechanism was needed to share staff rapidly, safely and legally across sites.
 While well-established protocols exist to move patients between Trusts during a major incident, no such arrangements existed to move staff.

 “Moving skilled specialist staff is much more difficult than moving patients,” says Cheryl Samuels, NHSEI Deputy Director of Workforce Transformation.
 “We needed to ensure compliance with governance and safety checks without trusts having to negotiate secondment agreements and contracts, which take weeks.
 A small number of trusts were piloting digital staff passports, but they weren’t ready to roll out across London.”